 Reasons for Building a Chat App

-Before describing how to make chatting software, we need to answer another important question – “why.”
+Before describing "how" to make chatting software, we need to answer another important question – “why” to make a messaging app.
 Namely, why do you need to build a custom chat application instead of using the existing ones?
 The reason that justifies spending resources on development lies in the drawbacks of currently available chat applications.
 Let us review several disadvantages of modern messengers that scare off their potential user base.

 - Inefficient targeting of different audiences.
 For example, certain groups would prefer “thematic” chat applications dedicated only to one subculture to establish and maintain a community with a common hobby or lifestyle.
-Authors of some small app project may research various target groups and design messaging software specifically for doctors and patients, fitness enthusiasts, bitcoin miners, goths, straight-edge fans, MMORPG gamers, you name it.
+Authors of some small app projects may research various target groups and design messaging software specifically for doctors and patients, fitness enthusiasts, bitcoin miners, goths, straight-edge fans, MMORPG gamers, you name it.
+If you decide to make a messaging application targeted towards a specific group of people, you'll be able to include specific ads that the audience will find useful.
+Therefore, the software will be more profitable.

 - Inadequate functionality.
 Often, apps lack desired functions or offer too many unused features, making users look for more relevant solutions for their needs.